AIAScoinTechnologies/aiascoin/aias130/doc/README.md

-Aias Core
+AIAS Core
 =====================

 Setup
 ---------------------
-[Aias Core](http://Aiascoin.com) is the original Aias client and it builds the backbone of the network.
+[AIAS Core](https://www.aiascoin.com) is the original Aias client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Aias transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------